-To achieve the goals set by its founders, it was acknowledged that Laureus needed to be much more than a spectacular red carpet event.
-It had to be a year-round charity dedicated to effecting social change through sport.
-Thus was born the Laureus Sport for Good Foundation.
-Its work would focus on helping young people overcome challenging social issues such as poverty, homelessness, war, violence, drug abuse, discrimination and AIDS.
+Thus was born Laureus Sport for Good its initial work focusing on helping young people overcome challenging social issues including poverty, homelessness, war, violence, drug abuse, discrimination and AIDS.

-The very first project was the Mathare Youth Sports Association (MYSA) based in one of the largest and poorest slums in Nairobi with several hundred thousand inhabitants.
-Disease is widespread and AIDS is a serious problem.
+Within six months Laureus was supporting its very first project, the Mathare Youth Sports Association, based in one of the largest and poorest slums in Nairobi.
+Disease was widespread and AIDS was a serious problem.
 The project had pioneered the use of football as a tool to encourage co-operation and raise self-esteem in the young people of the community.
-Young people who have been involved in MYSA since the beginning, have now become role models and youth leaders in their community.
+Over 14,000 youngsters play in over 90 football leagues, where success is measured not just by the goals scored in matches, but by the work the young people do in cleaning up the slums.
+Young people who have been involved in MYSA since the beginning, have become role models and youth leaders in their community.

 The growth of Laureus Sport for Good has been remarkable.
 By its 15th year, it was supporting more than 150 projects in 35 countries which have helped to improve the lives of millions of young children.